| Copyright | (c) Justin Le 2015 |

 In other words, we stream values, not effects.
 You would analyze

-this behavior the same way you would look at something like mapM
+this behavior the same way you would look at something like mapM.

-If you want to stream effects, you can use streamAutoEffects
+If you want to stream effects, you can use streamAutoEffects or

-, and use an effects streaming library like pipes (or
+toEffectStream, and use an effects streaming library like pipes (or

 anything with ListT)...this will give the proper streaming of effects